 It’s the time of year where predictions about the new year abound.
 And while the fabrication and manufacturing industry may not be subject to the rapid change or massive ups and downs of other sectors, there are still trends set to influence these industries over the coming year.
-What follows is the first of two articles regarding what fabricators can expect to see in 2019.

 Growth prediction for 2019 vs. 2018